THE WRITERS BUREAU

 Note: If you are a student of The Writers Bureau and have a question relating to your course please contact the Student Services Department directly at: firstname.lastname@example.org

 That brings us to the end of this month's issue.
-Next month, Jackie Cosh shows you how to profit from forging a change in direction with your writing.
+Next month, Phyllis Ring gives some excellent advice on how to break into newspaper writing.

 As usual, if you've any suggestions or would like to comment on content then please contact Teresa at: